Best website builder for podcasts – the best platforms for building podcast websites

 Just like most of this builder’s features, SITE123 displays such a simple eCommerce interface small businesses and personal users will have no issues mastering it.
 So if you’re looking into selling merch but you’ve never sold anything online before, SITE123 could be a great option.

 If you’re looking to check out the platform, SITE123 offers an ad-supported forever-free plan, which gives 250 MB of storage and bandwidth.
-Of course, if you’re serious about your podcast, you’ll want to go for one of SITE123’s four premium plans since the free plan won’t let you pick a domain name and it has a huge SITE123 ad at the bottom.
+Of course, if you’re serious about your podcast, you’ll want to go for one of SITE123’s five premium plans since the free plan won’t let you pick a domain name and it has a huge SITE123 ad at the bottom.

 So what do the paid plans have to offer?